-Therefore, we denote $K:=\frac{1}{\left| \Omega\right| }\int_{\Omega}\left( S(t,x)+I(t,x)\right) \, \mathrm{d}x $, and the disease-free equilibrium of the system \eqref{eq6.1} is $(K,0)$.
+Therefore, we denote $K:=\frac{1}{\left| \Omega\right| }\int_{\Omega}\left( S(t,x) \! + \!
+I(t,x)\right) \mathrm{d}x $, and the disease-free equilibrium of the system \eqref{eq6.1} is $(K,0)$.

 For $\beta(x)>0 $, $\gamma(x)>0$ and $m(x)>0$, system \eqref{eq6.1} was studied by Feng et al. \cite{Feng_Li_Yang_2024}.
-They established the threshold dynamics of the system in terms of the basic reproduction rate and further examined how the diffusion coefficients influence both the basic reproduction rate and the existence of endemic equilibrium.
+They established the threshold dynamics of the system in terms of the basic reproduction ratio and further examined how the diffusion coefficients influence both the basic reproduction ratio and the existence of endemic equilibrium.
 For models with random (local) diffusion instead of nonlocal dispersal, we refer to \cite{MR4510469,MR4687008,MR4675083} and the references therein.

 Consider the following nonlocal dispersal system: